goadesign/goa/README.md

 The DSL reference contains more details for each of the functions used in the example above and others that help define payload types and custom responses as well.

-Now that we have a design for the API we can use the `codegen` tool to generate all the boilerplate for our app.
+Now that we have a design for the API we can use the `goagen` tool to generate all the boilerplate for our app.
 The tool takes the path to the Go package as argument (the same path you'd use if you were to import the design package in a Go source file).
 So for example if you created the design package under `$GOPATH/src/app`, the command line would be:
 ```
-codegen -d app/design
+goagen -d app/design
 ```
 This creates two artefacts:
 * A